-The Subcommittee on the Core Curriculum shall have 10-15 members distributed as follows: the University Registrar and a member of the University Assessment Team, who shall be ex officio non-voting members, at least one (1) teaching representative from each Area of the Core (A1, A2, B, C1, C2, D, & E), at least one (1) representative from each Academic Unit, and one (1) member who is the Chief Academic Officer or an individual appointed by the Chief Academic Officer to serve as his/her designee.
-At least three (3) members of the subcommittee shall be elected faculty senators, and all voting members shall be from the Corps of Instruction.
+The Subcommittee on the Core Curriculum shall have no fewer than eleven (11) but no more than sixteen (16) members distributed as follows: the University Registrar who shall be an ex officio non-voting member; a member of the University Assessment Team appointed by a process determined by the University Assessment Team who shall be a non-voting member; at least one (1) teaching representative from each area of the core (A1, A2, B, C1, C2, D1 (science), D3 (technology), and E); at least one (1) member representing each academic unit (college, library); and one (1) member who is the Chief Academic Officer or an individual appointed by the Chief Academic Officer to serve as her/his designee.
+At least three (3) voting members of the subcommittee shall be elected faculty senators and all voting members must be selected from the Corps of Instruction faculty.